 Long before white settlers came to the area, Kanza Indians lived here.
 In 1724, the region was explored by Frenchman Etienne Veniard De Bourgmont who found the Indians living in sod-covered dwellings along the creeks and rivers.
 In the late 1700s, the Kanza Indians relocated for unknown reasons.

 Though the town immediately flourished, these were troubled times in Kansas, especially in towns and counties situated along the eastern border.
-Kansas had only recently been opened up for settlement and various factions rushed to Kansas in support of their cause — Slave State or Free State.
+Kansas had only recently been opened up for settlement, and various factions rushed to Kansas to support their cause — Slave State or Free State.
 In 1855, a fraternal organization called the Danites was founded by Mormon members.
 Tinsmith Patrick Laughlin joined the society, which believed in the Free-State cause.
 However, he soon became disillusioned and openly proclaimed all of the society’s secrets.
 For this, the Danites vowed vengeance, and Samuel Collins, the sawmill owner swore vengeance on Laughlin.

 In 1857 James H. Lane, a prominent Free State political leader, was made the president of the Doniphan Town Company and moved to the town.
 He soon acquired a large part of the townsite, known as “Lane’s Addition”, and due to his influence, the government land office was located in Doniphan that year, bringing more prominence to the town.

 In April 1857, James F. Forman purchased a sawmill valued at $2,500 and set it up on the bank of the river, near the Collins mill.
-Forman also built a flouring mill near Spring Creek at a cost of $1,300.
+Forman also built a flouring mill near Spring Creek at the cost of $1,300.
 The 40-room St Charles Hotel was also built in 1857.
 Several church organizations were established early on and some small frame structures were built in the town around this time, including St. John’s Catholic Church, perched atop the river bluffs.
 At this time, Doniphan had become an important political and commercial center and was called home to about 1,000 people, while nearby Atchison had only 200 residents.

 By 1858, pro-slavery principles were becoming unpopular in Kansas and the Constitutionalist newspaper was discontinued.
 It was soon replaced by the Crusader of Freedom, a Free State newspaper.
 However, this newspaper was short-lived.